 If a child has behavior problems that interfere with the child's learning or interfere with other children's learning, the IEP Team will look at what affects a child's behavior and must think about what positive behavioral interventions and supports, and other strategies, will be used to improve the child's behavior.
-The team will plan and direct how the school will manage specific behaviors.
+The team will plan and direct how the school will manage specific behaviors, such as through a Behavior Intervention Plan (see Chapter 12).